Published on January 12th, 2017 | by Chris Dragon0

 Stiebel is a German company started in 1924 and it released its first HPWH in 1976 in Europe during the oil crisis.
 As I mentioned earlier, Stiebel’s “Accelera” HPWH is the only “pure” HPWH I found, meaning it’s sized to use the heat pump about 90% of the time.
 It uses a design that eliminates the sacrificial anode rod and uses no water pump, two common points of failure.
 Unfortunately, Stiebel’s design comes with a price (around $2500 for its 80 gallon version) that is almost twice as high as Rheem’s HPWH.

-Stiebel’s price likely explains why the unit has only 3 Amazon reviews, two good and one complaining it’s too big for their space (good idea to measure before ordering!).
+Stiebel’s price likely explains why the unit has only 3 Amazon reviews, two good and one complaining it’s too big for their space (remember to measure before ordering!).
 Home Depot gives it 4.4 stars in 19 reviews.
 One reviewer says the thermostat failed in the first year.
-Another claims he’s on his second unit in two years, that both leak refrigerant, and that he knows two others with the same problem (although I’m suspicious that one guy encountered the same problem 4 times).
+Another claims he’s on his second unit in two years, that both leak refrigerant, and that he knows two others with the same problem (although I’m suspicious that one guy encountered the same problem 4 times without widespread reports of said problem).

 This Australian site has 75 reviews, but the average is a disappointing 3.3 stars.
 Stiebel’s HPWH was released there around 2008 and many reviewers mention failures after the 5-year warranty ran out.
 I noticed Stiebel’s warranty has since increased to 10 years, suggesting they have improved reliability, and its reps claim the same thing.
 On the other hand, at least 3 reviews complain about units installed in 2012 or later.